winkj/sht-led-demo-uno-r4/README.md

 ## Usage:
 Connect your SHT40 to the QWIIC socket on the Arduino.
-If you're not using the QWIIC connector, adapt the `SHT_I2C_INTERFACE` variable below
+If you're not using the QWIIC connector, adapt the `SHT_I2C_INTERFACE` variable

 After startup, the lowest row should barely come on.
-If you blow on the sensor to warm it up, you should see the signal raise
+If you blow on the sensor to warm it up, you should see the signal rise

 To reset the baseline value, simply reset the board